 Black powder comes in different grain sizes and each size serves a different purpose.
 Smokeless powder comes in different forms for different purposes too.

-The black powder substitutes come in powder form, or pre-measured pellets.
-Each also designed for a different specific use.
+The black powder substitutes come in powder form or pre-measured pellets.
+Each is also designed for a different specific use.

 Of course in a pinch if it goes boom, load it.
 In some of my improvised ammunition, I crushed some of the pellets and loaded brass cases with it, and crimped a simple round ball in the case.
 It worked wonderfully.